dcedraz/RailsFriends/README.md

 # Rails Friend by John Elder (codemy.com)

 This project is in progress as I learn Ruby on Rails based on [this course video](https://www.youtube.com/watch?v=fmyvWz5TUWg) from Free Code Camp.
-1.42
+3.06 (Next chapter: Style Modifications)

 ## GIT Cheat Sheet